twalpole/user_impersonate2/README.md

                      :text => "<% if current_staff_user %><%= render 'user_impersonate/header' %><% end %>")
 ```

-# Contributing
+## Contributing

 See [`.travis.yml`](https://github.com/rcook/user_impersonate2/blob/master/.travis.yml)
-for details of the commands that are run as part of the Travis-CI build of this project.
+for details of the commands that are run as part of the Travis-CI build of this
-The minimum bar for all push requests is that the Travis-CI build must pass.
-Please also
+project.
+The minimum bar for all push requests is that the Travis-CI build must
-consider adding new tests to cover any new functionality introduced into the project.
+pass.
+Please also consider adding new tests to cover any new functionality
+introduced into the gem.

-To manually run the Travis-CI verification steps on your local machine, you can use the
+To manually run the Travis-CI verification steps on your local machine, you can
-following sequence of commands:
+use the following sequence of commands:

 ```bash
 # Ensure gem dependencies are installed